 By Blair Qualey

-By following these few simple steps, you can help keep everyone safe on the wintery roads this year.
+As you prepare for your winter road trip, have a safe and enjoyable holiday season, surrounded by those important in your life.
+And by following a few simple steps, you can help keep everyone safe on the wintery roads this year.

 Blair Qualey is President and CEO of the New Car Dealers Association of BC.
 You can email him at firstname.lastname@example.org